Funding and support

 The program can fund projects in the following categories:

 Restoration, reconstruction or preservation of a heritage transport item

 Education, publication or interpretation of an event, item(s) or person(s) that will promote heritage transport

 Study, consultation, report or review that will assist in managing a heritage transport location or item

 Applicants can apply for grants of up to $15,000 or $50,000.
 Note, only one larger grant will be awarded each year.
 You must speak with RAHS before submitting an application for more than $15,000.

-Submissions for the 2020 Transport Heritage Grants Program are now OPEN!
-For more information, including guidelines and an application form, visit the Royal Australian Historical Society website.
+Submissions for the 2021 Transport Heritage Grants will open in mid-2021.
+For more information visit the Royal Australian Historical Society website.

 STREAM 2 FUNDING

 Custodians of State-Owned Heritage Collection assets have access to THNSW ‘Stream 2’ funding, which is allocated specifically for the care and maintenance of State objects.
 Funding submissions may be put forward to the Independent Funding Panel for review and assessment.